Constraints on the AGN flares as sources of ultra-high energy cosmic rays from the Fermi-LAT observations: Data and method

 There is a caveat in using the empirical relation between $L_\gamma^\mr{iso}$ and $P_\mr{jet}$ from \cite{Nemmen2012}: they estimated the kinetic power from the observations of the cavities around AGNs; these cavities were probably produced $10^7-10^8$ years ago and may not represent the current AGN power.
-However, the empirical relation between the luminosity and kinetic power is valid not only for AGNs, but also for GRBs.
-Moreover, \cite{Lamb2017} traced the same relation down to the luminosities of X-ray binaries in the Milky Way so that the whole relation spans over $\sim 17$ orders of magnitude in luminosity.
+However, the empirical relation between the luminosity and kinetic power is valid not only for AGNs, but also for GRBs, although in the latter case it should be used with some degree of caution, as it is still a matter of debate.
+Moreover, \cite{Lamb2017} traced the same relation down to the luminosities of X-ray binaries in the Milky Way during flares so that the whole relation spans over $\sim 17$ orders of magnitude in luminosity.
 This 'unified' relation has the form $\log P_\mr{jet} = \alpha \log L + \beta$ where $L$ is the collimation corrected luminosity $L=f_b L_\gamma^\mr{iso}$, $\alpha=0.98\pm0.02$ and $\beta = 1.6\pm0.9$.
-If we use this relation with the adopted value of $\Gamma=10$ instead of Eq.~(\ref{eq:nemmen}), the resulting kinetic energy is $7.89 \times 10^{55} \pm 1.6 \times 10^{55}$ erg.
-In the following, we use the former value of $4.73 \times 10^{55}$ erg.
+If we use this relation with the adopted value of $\Gamma=10$ instead of Eq.~(\ref{eq:nemmen}), the resulting kinetic energy is $(7.9 \pm 1.6) \times 10^{55} $ erg.
+In the following, we use the former value of $\mathrm{4.7} \times 10^{55}$ erg.